ceph/ceph/doc/rados/configuration/ceph-conf.rst

 	/var/lib/ceph/osd/ceph-0

 You may override this path using the ``osd data`` setting.
-We don't recommend changing the default location.
+We do not recommend changing the default location.
 Create the default directory on your OSD host.

 ::